kevin-j-m/kjm-blog/content/posts/nokogiri-notoriety.md

 {{< figure src="/img/ruby_weekly_534.png" class="mid" >}}

-I was also humbled to receive this tweet reply from a Nokogiri maintainer:
+I was also humbled to receive a tweet reply from Nokogiri maintainer Mike Dalessio, which says:

-{{< tweet user="flavorjones" id="1347195095079137285" >}}

-In case you can't read that, the tweet from Mike Dalessio says:

 > I've linked out to your post from the "Troubleshooting" section of the installation guide.
 Thanks again!